Blackbox Dataset Inference for LLM: Evaluation

 \subsection{Dataset Inference Accuracy}

 \textbf{Non-IID:} The dataset inference results under Non-IID settings are summarized in~\autoref{tab:eval:benchmark}.
-Our method presents 100\% accuracy, regardless of the target dataset and the suspect model.
-Fundamentally, training with $\mathcal{D}$ leads the target model to behaving closer to the trained reference models on tainted samples.
+Our method presents 100\% accuracy, regardless of the victim dataset and the suspect model.
+Fundamentally, training with $\mathcal{D}$ leads the suspect model to behaving closer to the member reference models on tainted samples.
 As shown in the top half of~\autoref{fig:ourmethod-tainted-dist}, this enables our method to see a larger group of positive tainted samples and identify the model as a member.
-In contrast, the target model---without training on $\mathcal{D}$---diverges from the trained reference models on tainted samples.
+In contrast, the suspect model---without training on $\mathcal{D}$---diverges from the member reference models on tainted samples.
 Thus, our method reports most tainted sample to be negative and clearly detects the model as a non-member, as shown in the bottom half of~\autoref{fig:ourmethod-tainted-dist}.

 The baseline, DPDLLM, faces problems detecting both member and non-member models, as shown in~\autoref{tab:eval:benchmark}.
 On the Alpaca and Openhermes datasets, the accuracy drops to 42.1\% and 43.9\%.
 Even the best accuracy, achieved on Databricks, is only 71.8\%.
 The reason, as visualized in~\autoref{fig:baseline-tainted-dist}, is that DPDLLM presents limited accuracy when detecting the membership of individual samples.
 Given a member model, DPDLLM is supposed to detect all samples in $\mathcal{D}$ as members.
 Yet, it frequently reports more non-member samples (see top half of~\autoref{fig:baseline-tainted-dist}).
 Similarly, DPDLLM can mistakenly report more samples in $\mathcal{D}$ as members, given a non-member model (see bottom half of~\autoref{fig:baseline-tainted-dist}).
 Such observations are consistent with the findings by Maini et. al.~\cite{maini2024llm}.